PoCInnovation/Workshops/software/25.Flutter/README.md

   - `TextField` for the description of todo.
   - A create `Button` to [pop](https://docs.flutter.dev/cookbook/navigation/returning-data) the todo to the page pusher.
   - A cancel `Button` to close the page.

+## Bonuses

+Labels in todo, as exemple: `urgent`, `important`, `less important`.

+Deadline for the todo.

+Add the possibility to move the todo up and down.